webfuse-com/Labs/README.md

 ### Webfuse

-Follow the [Official Documentation](https://dev.webfuse.com/guides/virtual-web-extensions/#how-to-install-an-extension) to install your extension to a Webfuse session.
+Follow the [Official Documentation](https://dev.webfuse.com/extension-guide) to install your extension to a Webfuse Session.
 This holds for both use in production, as well as verification with full browser/session capabilities.
 In a nutshell, this comprises three steps:

-1. Open your Webfuse session,
+1. Open your Webfuse Session,
 2. navigate to the Extensions tab, and
 3. use the upload option.